Tychobra/polished/cran-comments.md

 There are no reverse dependencies.

-## LICENSE update
+## LICENSE copyright update

-The LICENSE file has been removed and the LICENSE in the DESCRIPTION file is now MIT only, not MIT + file LICENSE as it was previously.
+Tychobra LLC has been added as an author "cph" and "fnd" in the DESCRIPTION file, and the LICENSE file has been updated to denote "polished authors" as the copyright holders.
+This was done to resolve a copyright issue issue reported in the CRAN submission process.